top of page

 Highland dances are performed solo or occasionally in small groups.
 In the past, Highland dancing was one way in which men were tested for their strength, stamina and agility.
 Today's Highland dances retain themes of battles and triumph, but share elements with classical ballet and can be learned by anyone energetic regardless of gender.
 The Reel Club offers Highland classes.

-Step dancing is another solo (or small-group) dance style that is much more gentle than Highland.
-Originally taught by travelling dancing masters ("dancies") to ladies, Step was saved from the brink of extinction in the 1950s and is now being enjoyed by a growing number of people.
-While it is sometimes known as "Ladies' Step", it can now be learnt by anyone, regardless of gender, and the Reel Club offers Step classes.
+Step dancing is another solo (or small-group) dance style, and is more gentle in style than Highland.
+Originally taught by travelling dancing masters ("dancies") to ladies, Step was saved from the brink of extinction in the 1950s and is now enjoyed by a growing number of people.
+While it has been historically known as "Ladies' Step", it is now be learnt by anyone, regardless of gender, and the Reel Club offers Step classes.

 Ceilidh dancing

-Many people will have enjoyed riotous ceilidhs at parties or weddings.
-Like Scottish country dancing, you dance with a partner in a set.
-The dances are straightforward, there's no special footwork, and a caller reminds you of the steps of the dance as you go, so no prior experience is needed!
-Apart from the Freshers' Ceilidh in Michaelmas, the Reel Club does not organise ceilidhs - if you are interested in ceilidh dancing, try The Round (Cambridge's English country dancing society).
+Many people will have enjoyed riotous ceilidhs at parties or weddings, and it is a common way for people to begin Scottish country dancing.
+The dance styles are similar, and you dance patterns with a partner within a set.
+Ceilidh dances tend to be more straightforward, have no special footwork, and there is a caller reminding you of the instructions as you go; whereas Scottish country dancing offers more variety and technique for those who relish the challenge!
+Apart from the Freshers' Ceilidh in Michaelmas, the Reel Club does not organise ceilidhs, although we can arrange to call them.
+If you are interested in ceilidh dancing, try The Round (Cambridge's English country dancing society) or CU Ceilidh Band (who have a mailing list for people interested in dancing at their public events).

 Reeling